cogini/elixir-deploy-template/README.md

 You can customize locations with vars in `playbooks/deploy-template.yml`.

-At this point, the web server is set up, but we still need to build and deploy the app code.
+At this point, the web server is set up, but we still need to build and deploy the app code to it.

 ## Set up the build server

 We need to build the release on the same architecture as it will run on.
-In this case, the build server is the same as the web server.
+In this example, the build server is the same as the web server.

 Set up the server, mainly installing ASDF: